ehmiiz/terraform/README.md

 ## Infrastructure as code (IaC)

+Here's 5 examples of infrastructure as code.

-1. Ad hoc scripts
+### 1. Ad hoc scripts

+Example being PowerShell, Python, Bash

 - written in scripting language
 - good for one-off tasks
-- hard to maintain
+- hard to maintain larger projects

-2. Configuration management tools
+### 2. Configuration management tools

+Configures 1 or more VMs

+- Agent or agentless
+- Master or masterless
-- idempotence
+- May be idempotence
 - scales better

-3. Server templating tools
+### 3. Server templating tools

+Creates a fixed image/snapshot of a system

 - docker, packer, vagrant
 - immutable (deploy once, redeploy instead of change)
 - for example, use packer to create a specific image, deploy it on many servers using ansible

-4. Orchestration tools
+### 4. Orchestration tools

 - kubernetes, docker swarm, nomad
 - used to monitor, update, scale, load balance servers/services

-5. Provisioning tools
+### 5. Provisioning tools

 - used to actually create the virtual machine
 - terraform, cloudformation, openstack heat, pulumi